rblack42/pylitproject/rst/introduction/01-concepts.rst

 lecture notes for Computer Science courses I taught at |ACC|_ in Austin Texas.

 Overall, I was mostly satisfied with the result.
-I hosted my lectures on a private server, freely available to anyone wishing to explore the courses, and even had a few students across the globe follow along in a course.
+I hosted my lectures on a virtual private server, freely available to anyone wishing to explore the courses, and even had a few students across the globe follow along in a course.
 I used several extensions developed by others and myself to enhance my notes.
 However, in the end, there was still something missing.